 There’s no right and wrong way to go about the city.
 Apart from a few buildings that are inaccessible, you’ll be able to explore floors, streets and avenues.

-As CD Projekt announced, Night City will feature huge block building that will act as separate ecosystems.
+As CD Projekt announced, Night City will feature huge block buildings that will act as separate ecosystems.
 They will be our bread and butter.

 No Loading Screens